 However, this did not last long, as he was cut from the NFL team.
 He also continued his professional wrestling career for a couple more years, competing for New Japan Pro Wrestling and winning the IWGP Heavyweight Championship.

-His next pursuit was a career as a mixed martial artist, and he began competing for UFC.
+His next pursuit was a career as a mixed martial artist, and he began competing in the Ultimate Fighting Championship (UFC).
 To continue his combat sport dominance, Lesnar became UFC Heavyweight Champion in just his fourth fight, defeating Frank Mir.

 On the WWE Raw episode following WrestleMania 28, Lesnar returned after an eight-year absence, making a statement by giving John Cena an F5.
 Two years later, this eventually led to an absolutely dominant exhibition at SummerSlam 2014, as Lesnar annihilated Cena to win the WWE Championship for the fourth time.